GARDENING IS THE BEST MEDICINE

 We. as a family have moved from City to Country living and have learned along the way, that wherever you are, it is up to you to make the effort to fit in.

-When moving about and having to settle into a new area, one of the best things I have found was to join the local library.
+When moving about and having to settle into a new area, and a new home, one of the best things I have found was to join the local library.
 Join a Church and get to know the people.
 There are invariably notice boards up advising of different groups running in the town, city or Church.

 Find one that suits your interests and go around visiting various groups until you find one you are happy with.
 Should you not find what you are looking to begin your own group.